ryanb8/personal-readme/README.md

 - Formalized sprints don't map great to exploratory work or research work - lots of DS and DE projects require lots of exploration.
 - Defining the problem or the long term vision work don't fit well in sprint cycles.
 - Fromalized agile methodologies require EVERYONE (especially leadership) to be on the exact same wavelength.
 If there's a chance of leadership not embracing these ideals, then formalized methodologies will likely backfire.
-- Many companies lose sight of the agile manifesto and the "Responding to change over following a plan" tenent - in my experience the rhythms of the agile process (sprint planning, backlog grooming, daily standups, retros, etc) become the plan itself and it hinders work and masks responsibilities.
+- Many companies lose sight of the agile manifesto and the "Responding to change over following a plan" tenet - in my experience the rhythms of the agile process (sprint planning, backlog grooming, daily standups, retros, etc) become the plan itself and it hinders work and masks responsibilities.
 - I think documentation matters more than it's typically seen to matter in agile practices - documentation is essential when people and resources are shuffled and helpful at all other times.
 I do think quality, working software is more important than documentation which is inline with the manifesto itself.
 - Personally, I advocate for "No BS Agile".
 Embrace the agile manifesto, but do it intentionally.
 Construct rhythms that work for your team and project.
 Cancel and change rhythms when they don't work or aren't currently needed.
 Understand that software and best practices have changed tremendously in nature over the past 20 years.
 Understand that what works for others won't necessarily work for you.
 Think intentionally about what success and good working arrangements would look like for your team and pursue that over an out-of-the-box framework.
 Value simplicity and practicality over formality.
 - I understand that many people will disagree with me - and that's ok.
 I also know I could be wrong - that's ok too!
 Let's chat and find the common ground - there's probably a lot!